LlamaEdge/docs/docs/user-guide/llamaedge-lobechat.md

 Next, Click on the Get Model List button to automatically detect the model you're using.
 Select that model from the list.

-Finnaly, you can click on the Check button to check the connect status.
+Finally, you can click on the Check button to check the connect status.

 ![](lobechat-llamaedge-01.png)